Family Supports for Children with Disabilities

 To apply for the program, a parent or guardian contacts the local office of this department.

 A family who meets the pre-assessment qualifications will be contacted by a social worker to make arrangements to complete the application process.
 The application process includes providing information about the child and family’s strengths and unmet needs and the names of professionals or organizations providing services to the child and family.
 Information about family income will also be gathered to determine the amount of family financial contribution towards services, if any.

 A case plan is developed based on an assessment of the child’s developmental needs, the child and family’s strengths and unmet needs.
 Service options provided to eligible families depend on the assessed unmet needs of the child and family and the resources available.
 Examples of service options include relief care reimbursement, supplementary child care for children over the age of 12, assistance with medical transportation, medical and rehabilitation equipment.
 Enhanced service options will be available for families raising children with disabilities with a high level of assessed unmet needs.
 These families may receive support to participate in specialized or intensive interventions, parent training or other applicable education programs for families raising children with disabilities.

 The Family Supports for Children with Disabilities program has a two-pronged service delivery model which allows families to self-manage their case plan or request the support of a social worker.
-Families who opt for the self-managed model will initially meet with Social Development to determine their strengths and unmet needs to develop a case plan.
+Families who opt for the self-managed model will initially meet with the department to determine their strengths and unmet needs to develop a case plan.
 The family would manage the services to address their needs themselves thereafter.
 Families who request the ongoing support of a social worker will meet with the social worker to determine their strengths and needs to develop a case plan and in addition receive regular contact, advocacy and support from the social worker.

 Family-Centred meetings are available to families involved in the program to provide the opportunity for family members and professionals to come together to identify key objectives and priorities.
 Supports and services provided in both service delivery models are reviewed on an annual basis